arianehanbi/Self-Supervised-Learning/README.md

 # In conclusion,
-my model achieved `83.4%` accuracy on the validation dataset by using fine-tuned features.
+My model achieved `83.4%` accuracy on the validation dataset by using fine-tuned features.
 The accuracy difference between using fixed features and finetuned features can be seen as follows:

 ![final_result](https://user-images.githubusercontent.com/37695060/122180183-7b091900-ce88-11eb-9a85-a62a932f20d8.png)